vishaltelangre/Kyapchar/README.md

 # Kyapchar

-Simple screen recorder for Mac
+Simple screen and microphone audio recorder for Mac

 ## Preview

+Watch this demo screencast captured using Kyapchar - https://youtu.be/B4RfdJCZ6yU.

 ![Preview](https://monosnap.com/file/zyTid534mXjmJbY7G8GYNPUzMejT64.png)

-## In a early development stage!
+## Notice

+This software is in its very early development stage.
+It is not very well tested.
+Therefore it may cause unexpected problems.
+So be cautious while using it.

-## Development
+## How to run?

-Open `Kyapchar.xcodeproj` with XCode.
+Open `Kyapchar.xcodeproj` with XCode, and hit `Command (⌘)-R` keys to build and run it locally.

 ## Copyright and License